This article appears in the Fall 2018 issue of the

 PE GI Journal

 As president of PE Gastro Management, one of the activities I find most valuable is the opportunity to spend time with other thought leaders in the GI community.
 I recently had the good fortune of getting to know Kevin Harlen, Chief Operating Officer of Capital Digestive Care (CDC).
 CDC stands out as a success story in independent GI practice management.
-In our discussion here, Kevin and I talk about how CDC evolved from laptops on folding tables to the largest independent GI practice in the Mid-Atlantic states, in no small part due to some smart investments in scaling the operation through the development of a central business office (CBO).
+In our discussion here, Kevin and I talk about how CDC evolved from laptops on folding tables to the largest independent GI practice in the Mid-Atlantic states.
+This growth was in no small part due to some smart investments in scaling the operation through the development of a central business office (CBO).

 Q: Tell me about your professional background and how you made the transition from a hospital executive to COO of a private medical group.